kea-dpd/.github/profile/README.md

 **Think big - Start small - Scale fast**

-Our international, full-semester 30 ECTS elective “Digital Product Development” is focusing on interdisciplinary, agile teams, establishing an early contact with companies, and their end-users, exploring market fit, entering into feed-back loops, working with approaches to gain validated data-driven learnings.
+Our international, full-semester 30 ECTS elective Digital Product Development is focusing on interdisciplinary, agile teams, establishing an early contact with companies, and their end-users, exploring market fit, entering into feed-back loops, working with approaches to gain validated data-driven learnings.
 The intent is to develop digital products.
 This is not programming, this is product development.
-In this elective we will make _everyone_ developers - even the ones that are not necessarily tech saavy geeks.
-We do it by using relevant tools.